-Production of crude oil in 2011 is estimated at about 460 thousand tonnes from domestic fields.
+Production of crude oil in 2011 is PGNiG S.A. estimates at about 460 thousand tonnes.
 The reduction in the planned production follows from a temporary discontinuation of collection by one of the customers of the gas obtained in the process of degassing of the crude oil produced in Dębno, as well as from the need to limit crude oil supplies to customers due to an unplanned repair of the main crude oil storage tank at the Dębno production facility.